gbc-collib/AudioTools/README.md

 ## A C# library for loading audiofiles, converting their bitrates, and applying effects to them.
 The library is organized sub-directories for seperate functions for reading, saving, and editing wav files

 ## OverDrive Distortion Process
-#AmplifySignal:
+# AmplifySignal:
 This step increases the gain or volume of the audio signal, which can make the sound louder and potentially create distortion if the gain is set too high.
+Similar to to turning gain knob on an analog amp.

 # ButtersworthLowPassFilter:
 This is a type of low-pass filter that attenuates frequencies above a certain cutoff frequency, allowing lower frequencies to pass through.
 This can help to smooth out the sound and reduce harshness, which can be useful for creating a distortion effect.